Tips and Tricks

-Dogs love rawhides and they make a great treat but you do need to be careful about giving them to your dog.
+Dogs love Rawhides and they make a great treat but you do need to be careful about giving them to your dog.
 Make sure you buy pressed rawhide so big chips won’t tear off when your dog chews on it.
-And, secondly, make sure the rawhide you buy is American-made as there has been some discussion from news sources that rawhides from other places may contain arsenic.
+And, secondly, make sure the rawhide you buy is American/Australian made as there has been some discussion from news sources that Rawhides from other places may contain arsenic and other nasties.

 Heavy, Big Bones: